Miteshryp/vulkan-test/notes.md

 ## Questions
 1. How do we pass in an array of textures - Using textureArray instead of texture object.
 It requires some different configurations, which I am yet to explore (Refer the texture array example in the docs examples)

+2. Can we modify the contents of an image after binding it to an image view object?
+Guess - We should be able to do this since an image is just a location in memory, which is bound to a image view object.
+So image view should just contain the pointer to the image data.
+Us modifying the image data should not have any difference in the image view operation.

 # DEFERRED RENDERING